hyperledger/aries-rfcs/concepts/0430-machine-readable-trust-frameworks/README.md

 #### Sample Data Structure

-Trust Frameworks generally begin as human-friendly content.
-They have to be created, reviewed, and agreed upon by experts from various disciplines: legal, business, humanitarian, government, trade groups, advocacy groups, etc. Developers can facilitate by surfacing how rules are (or are not) susceptible to formal modeling.
+Trust frameworks generally begin as human-friendly content.
+They have to be created, reviewed, and agreed upon by experts from various disciplines: legal, business, humanitarian, government, trade groups, advocacy groups, etc. Developers can help by surfacing how rules are (or are not) susceptible to modeling in formal data structures.
+This can lead to an iterative process, where data structures and human conversations create refinement pressure on each other until the framework is ready for release.

 Each problem domain will probably have unique requirements.
-Therefore, a general trust framework recipe needs to be extensible.
+Therefore, we start with a general trust framework recipe, but plan for extension.
 We use JSON-LD for this purpose.
 Here we present a simple example for the problem domain of university credentials in Germany.
 It manifests just the components of a trust framework that are common across all contexts; additional JSON-LD `@context` values can be added to introduce more structure as needed.

 ```jsonc
 {